ppy/osu-web/resources/views/docs/_using_chat.md

 Make a request to the [Join Channel](#join-channel) endpoint where `channel` is the `channel_id`.

-A <a href="#chatchanneljoin">chat.channel.join</a> event is sent when the over the websocket when the user joins a channel.
+A [chat.channel.join](#chatchanneljoin) event is sent when the over the websocket when the user joins a channel.

 ## Leaving a channel